thisisamardeep/portfolio/_posts/2022-03-21-what-is-ebo.md

 ---
-title: Invariants in C++
+title: Empty base optimization  C++
 published: true
-tags: [ leetcode ]
+tags: [ c++ ]
 readtime: true
-permalink: "/invariants-and-their-importance"
+permalink: "/empty-base-class-optimization"
-share-description: "Invariants in C++"
+share-description: "Empty base optimization in  C++"
 comments: false
 ---

-Whenever we write good code or try to write good code in c++ invariants play
+First Let me share the cpp reference [EBO](https://en.cppreference.com/w/cpp/language/ebo) .

 a important role in ensuring that our ours are what they are supposed to be.